albertodonato/asynclxd/README.rst

     from aiolxd import lxc

-    # get all remotes defined defined in the client config
+    # get all remotes defined in the client config
     remotes = lxc.get_remotes()
     async with remotes['local'] as remote:
         # fetch all images and print their details